 Note: This reminds me of an excerpt from the book, “Bayes Theorem: the theory that wouldn’t die.”
 When a number of planes that were shot down in WWII were analyzed for bullet holes, the scientist that was making suggestions to the military counter-intuitively suggested covering the parts of the plane without bullet holes.
 This is because of selection bias, where planes that were shot down were thought to have exploded, thus making the parts of the plane with bullet holes more resilient, and less in need of armor, than the parts without bullet holes!

-Data science seems to look at least a little different at each company.
+The range of interview questions I was asked and my overall experiences seemed to look very different at each company.
 Depending on that company’s business model, and current challenges, certain skill sets may be more or less useful than others.
 In my current team at Microsoft, we have a team of specialists.
-Each data scientist has a specialty -- natural language processing, time series forecasting, classification, clustering and matrix factorization.
+Each data scientist has a specialty – natural language processing, time series forecasting, classification, clustering and matrix factorization.
 We all overlap in each others’ area of expertise, and ultimately are able to make valuable contributions in a particular area.

 Interestingly, I think we can tell what data science might look like at a company depending on the interview questions you receive.
 For instance, if you feel you are receiving ridiculous programming interview question(s), there is a good chance that role is actually a software engineering role disguised as a data science role.
 If you feel you are receiving many business-oriented questions, then perhaps that role is less technical, which may not may not be what you want.